What is diarrhea?

 - Short-term (acute) diarrhea lasts 1 or 2 days.

-- Long-term (chronic) diarrhea lasts several weeks.
+- Long-term (chronic) diarrhea may last several weeks.

 - Diarrhea symptoms may include belly cramps and an urgent need to go to the bathroom.